53rd Infantry Division "Arezzo": World War I

 The division's lineage begins with the Brigade "Arezzo" established during World War I in Castelfranco Veneto on 18 May 1916.
 The brigade consisted of the 225th Infantry Regiment and 226th Infantry Regiment, which were manned by reservists.
-The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valour.
-After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valour.
+The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valor.
+After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valor.

 On 30 September 1926 the brigade command and 226th Infantry Regiment "Arezzo" were disbanded, while the 225th Infantry Regiment "Arezzo" was assigned to the XXIV Infantry Brigade.
 On 1 March 1938 the 18th Infantry Division "Matauro" reactivated the 226th Infantry Regiment "Arezzo" in Macerata.
-On 24 May 1939 the 53rd Infantry Division "Arezzo" was activated in Macerata and was assigned its two namesake infantry regiments and the newly raised 53rd Artillery Regiment "Arezzo".
+On 24 May 1939 the 53rd Infantry Division "Arezzo" was activated in Macerata and was assigned its two namesake infantry regiments and the 53rd Artillery Regiment "Arezzo", which had been reformed by the depot of the 18th Artillery Regiment "Pinerolo".